The Third Layer: How To Make Your Own Reusable Mask Filter

 Insert your hand-made reusable polypropylene filters in your Unbelts face mask by inserting it into the filter pocket located between the two layers of cotton fabric.

 You can also consider using a mask bracket for increased breathability in your mask.
 These handy mask brackets give rigidity to your flexible fabric masks and filters creating more room for comfortable breathing.
 We highly recommend mask brackets for long-term mask wearing.
-Our favourite mask bracket is available on our website.
-Shop now.
+Our staff favourite mask bracket is available on our website.
+Check them out here.

 When using a mask filter and mask bracket together, insert your filter into the pocket closest to the outside coloured fabric so the bracket is closest to your face.
 See image below for reference.